RITURAJRAMAN/My-Profile/README.md

 # My-Profile
-## Acess it from here: riturajraman.me
+## Acess it from here: http://riturajraman.me/